elifesciences/builder/docs/osx.md

 export PATH="$(PWD)/.bin:$PATH"
 ```

-Then run the `./update.sh` script, but overriding a few of the build paths to build correctly from homebrew installed libraries (to match libraries Python was built against)
+Then run the `./update.sh` script, but overriding a few of the build paths via Environment Variables to build correctly from homebrew installed libraries (to match libraries Python was built against)

 ```
 OPENSSL_ROOT_DIR="$(brew --prefix openssl@1.1)" \